SOAP MAKING

 The pot should be large enough to hold all of your ingredients and of an efficient size to allow you to easily pour the soap batch into your molds.

-Dissolve the alkali in a heavy-duty, heat-proof pitcher to make the lye solution (plastic, silicone, or stainless steel, funnel pitchers).
+Dissolve the alkali in a heavy-duty, heat-proof pitcher to make the lye solution (plastic, silicone cups, stainless steel, or funnel pitchers).

 *Soap pot to melt oils and butters, and mix with lye solution to trace